 Varicella (Chicken Pox): All students born January 1, 1980, and after must show evidence of immunization for varicella.
 Students must show two doses of the vaccine administered at least one month apart to ensure adequate immunization.
-If the first dose was administered before the student was 13 years of age, then proof of a single dose is required.

 Students may present serologic (blood test) evidence in place of vaccinations to verify immunity, or a physician's or municipal health director's certification of the date that the student was diagnosed with the disease.